k-rudy/phonegap-twitter-timeline/README.md

         cordova plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-inappbrowser.git

-3. In your PhoneGap js file open InAppBrowserWindow with the twitter timeline:
+2. In your PhoneGap js file open InAppBrowserWindow with the twitter timeline:

-        window.open(encodeURI('http://k-rudy.github.io/phonegap-twitter-timeline/?410453165654278145'), '_blank', 'location=no');
+        window.open(encodeURI('http://k-rudy.github.io/phonegap-twitter-timeline/?roodyruby'), '_blank', 'location=no');

-4. Replace the widget ID in the url with the id of your embedded widget:
+3. Replace the `roodyruby` in the url with the twitter username / hashtag of the page you want to embed

 ### Troubleshooting

 1. If you're using the first version of the service and getting Github 404 Not Found error, you should put slash `/` in front of `?` before your widget id in the widget URL.
 This is caused by changes in the way Github Pages process parameters.
 [More Details](https://github.com/k-rudy/phonegap-twitter-timeline/issues/2)

+2. If you are using the second version of the service, you might need to replace `widget_id` with `twitter_page` in the url, as things are way simpler now

 ### Working screenshots